 Random Forest Regression

 Random forests are a set of methods used to solve issues in both regression and classification.
 The random forest method employs the bagging approach, sometimes referred to as bootstrap and aggregation.
-Instead than using the findings of individual decision trees, the method uses a large number of decision trees to provide a conclusion for a particular problem.
+Instead of using the findings of individual decision trees, the method uses a large number of decision trees to provide a conclusion for a particular problem.
 Random forest models utilize extensive datasets, including historical yield data and environmental variables from sources like the Indian Meteorological Department.
 Studies have analysed data from as far back as 1986 to 2017, providing a robust foundation for predictions (Roy & K., 2025).
 It is efficient in identifying noisy characteristics and outliers.

 Lasso Regression

-Least Absolute Shrinkage and Selection Operator is also known by the acronym "LASSO."
+The Least Absolute Shrinkage and Selection Operator is also known by the acronym "LASSO."
 Lasso regression is a consistently used technique.
-It could be considered as a regularization technique which could use to reduce the number of predictors in a regression model and helpful in identification of important predictors (Singh et al., 2019).
+It could be considered as a regularization technique that could be used to reduce the number of predictors in a regression model and is helpful in the identification of important predictors (Singh et al., 2019).
 As an alternative to traditional regression techniques, the algorithm is frequently used to improve prediction.
-Less parameters are needed to animate regression models using the lasso technique.
-The algorithm is applied when there is multi co-linearity among the variables.
+Fewer parameters are needed to animate regression models using the Lasso technique.
+The algorithm is applied when there is multicollinearity among the variables.
 It is employed when there are several variables to choose a subset of them.

 Bayesian Ridge Algorithm

 The two components of the Bayesian Ridge algorithm are ridge regression and Bayesian regression.
 The former differs slightly from the traditional linear regression approach, which makes certain presumptions before putting the theory into practice.
-An important feature of Bayesian regression model is that it is mapped using probability distributions instead of point estimates (Bhaskara, 2023).
+An important feature of the Bayesian regression model is that it is mapped using probability distributions instead of point estimates (Bhaskara, 2023).
 When variables exhibit correlation with one another, ridge regression is employed.
 It has been discovered that the Bayesian probabilistic strategy combined with the ridge regression methodology is more effective than the linear regression method.

 Evaluation metrics